Churchill Capital Corp V (CCV) Shares Down Despite Recent Market Volatility

 CCV’s Market Performance

-During the last 5 trading sessions, CCV rose by +0.40%, which changed the moving average for the period of 200-days by +2.76% in comparison to the 20-day moving average, which settled at $10.03.
-In addition, Churchill Capital Corp V saw 1.31% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CCV fell by -0.37%, which changed the moving average for the period of 200-days by +2.47% in comparison to the 20-day moving average, which settled at $10.09.
+In addition, Churchill Capital Corp V saw 1.11% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for CCV